Azusa Pacific University: Center for Diversity, Equity, and Inclusive Excellence

 The Center for Diversity, Equity, and Inclusive Excellence hosts initiatives including staff and faculty diversity network luncheons, diversity ambassador training, and diversity workshops.
 The center also facilitates a diversity plan based on a 2016 UCLA Climate Study conducted by the Higher Education Research Institute assessing APU's social climate.
 The center collaborates with the Council of Christian Colleges & Universities on national diversity-related projects.

-Service and outreach
+Office of Service & Discipleship

 For eight consecutive years, Azusa Pacific has been named to the President's Higher Education Community Service Honor Roll for exemplary leadership in civic engagement, service-learning, and building community partnerships.
 Azusa Pacific University, as one of 115 U.S. institutions named to the Carnegie Foundation's 2010 Community Engagement Classification, is recognized for its commitment to community service and service-learning.
 Through APU's Center for Student Action, undergraduates perform more than 165,000 hours of service each year locally and globally.